savannahestridge/unaccompanied_tableau_analysis/README.md

 #### Data Sources

-This analysis utilizes a dataset published by The New York Times[^1], containing anonymized information on over 550,000 child migrants between January 2015 and May 2023.
+This analysis utilizes data published by The New York Times[^1], containing anonymized information on over 550,000 child migrants between January 2015 and May 2023.

 The dataset includes key variables such as: